KarthikElumalai/ETokenSln/README.md

 # ETokenSln
-This Application is used to Generate Token system
+Etoken is used to Generate a online Token to avoid long queue and save our precious time

 Name of the Project: EToken